MattMattV/my-stars/README.md

 ## Go

+- [borg](https://github.com/ok-borg/borg) - Search and save shell snippets without leaving your terminal
+- [pixterm](https://github.com/eliukblau/pixterm) - Draw images in your ANSI terminal with true color
+- [wuzz](https://github.com/asciimoo/wuzz) - Interactive cli tool for HTTP inspection
+- [go-fuck-yourself](https://github.com/adamryman/go-fuck-yourself) - go-fuck-yourself is a go wrapper that will make your code build, forcefully.
-- [chromedp](https://github.com/knq/chromedp) - Package chromedp is a faster, simpler way to drive browsers (Chrome, Edge, Safari, Android, etc) without external dependencies (ie, Selenium, PhantomJS, etc).
+- [chromedp](https://github.com/knq/chromedp) - Package chromedp is a faster, simpler way to drive browsers (Chrome, Edge, Safari, Android, etc) without external dependencies (ie, Selenium, PhantomJS, etc) using the Chrome Debugging Protocol.
 - [go-tools](https://github.com/dominikh/go-tools) - A collection of tools and libraries for working with Go code, including linters and static analysis
 - [autovpn](https://github.com/adtac/autovpn) - Easily connect to a VPN in a country of your choice.
 - [pliz](https://github.com/agence-webup/pliz) - A CLI tool to manage web projects